-Where a serious illness occurs to a member of a regular Employee's immediate family, the Employee will be granted upon request a leave of absence as follows: the first five (5) days will be paid by the Board, the next five (5) days will be paid by the Employee, the last five (5) days will be paid by the Board.
+Where a serious illness occurs to a member of a regular Employee's immediate family, the Employee will be granted upon request a leave of absence as follows: the first five (5) days will be deducted from the Sick Leave bank, the next five (5) days will be paid by the Employee as Annual Vacation, Overtime or leave without pay, the last five (5) days will be deducted from the Sick Leave bank.
 This leave will be for a maximum of fifteen (15) days.

-f) Sick leave
+(f) Sick leave